 - Cook broccoli in water for 3 minutes.
 Set aside.

 - In large skillet melt butter, add chicken and onion.

 - Saute for 6 minutes or until chicken is cooked and onion is translucent.

-- Add milk, parmesan cheese, parsley, salt & pepper.
+- Add milk, parmesan cheese, parsley, salt & pepper, and cooked broccoli.

 - Stir well.